-One of the unique aspects of the institute is that Houston area teachers selected and agreed to mentor gifted and talented students from their schools to participate in the institute.
-We believe that it is important for teachers to nurture their students inside and outside of the classroom and for the students to remain under their teachers’ tutelage during the institute.
-When these students return to their schools, we expect that that the teachers will continue to mentor them.
-Back to Basics Summer Institute staff will also remain in contact with the students through their completion of high school, with the aim of recruiting these students to Texas Southern University or assisting them with applications to other universities of their choice.
+One of the unique aspects of the institute is that Houston area teachers select gifted and talented students from their schools to participate in the institute.
+It is the belief that it is important for teachers to nurture their students and for students to remain under their teachers’ tutelage during the institute and throughout the remainder of the next academic year.
+Back-to-Basics Summer Institute staff also remain in contact with the students through their completion of high school, with the aim of recruiting these students to Texas Southern University and putting into place retention strategies.

 Summary of the Mathematics Program

 The Math component of the 2013 Back to Basics Summer Institute consisted of two weeks of intensive math drills for the SAT and ACT exams.
 One week was devoted to each exam.
 Each week involved daily math problem drills that covered the exam subject area taught for that day.
 Students were given a pre-test before the week of drills and a post-test after a week of drills for each exam.

 The SAT and ACT subject areas covered consisted primarily of key areas in algebra, geometry, and probabilityl, plus complex numbers and trigonometry on the ACT exam.
 Thus, the first week focused on algebra, geometry, and probability, while the second highlighted complex numbers and trigonometry.

 The objective of the technology program was to make teachers and students familiar with various technology tools that can make learning more entertaining and interactive.
 In the first week of the program, during the morning sessions, teachers were introduced to different software tools and innovative websites.
 The students were divided into groups and assigned a teacher mentor.
 As a group, they selected a literature piece that appealed to them the most.